wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 2, java, io, TCP, server, threads, runnable, workers

 This example compares two "echo" servers.
 The first one is single-threaded and is able to process only one client at the time (other clients have to wait until the previous one is done).
-The second one is multi-threaded
+The second one is multi-threaded.

 ### 08-TcpServerNode